Junxiao-Zhao/Capstone-Privacy_Policy_AI_Agent/Readme.md

 # Capstone Idea

 ## Intro
-In this project, we’d like to develop a chatbot that could help developers generate customized privacy policies for their products following specific Data Protection Regulations.
+In this project, we’d like to develop an agent that could help users generate customized privacy policies for their products/webs/apps following specific Data Protection Regulations.

 ## Methods
 ### Stage 1